risingwavelabs/risingwave-docs-legacy/docs/guides/confluent-kafka-source.md

 Now the source connector is created.

-## Connect to the data source on RisingWave
+## Connect RisingWave to Confluent Cloud

 ### Create a new client on Confluent Cloud

 1. Click on **Clients** from the sidebar.
 2. Click **+ New client**.
 3. Select **Rust** as the language then click **Create Kafka cluster API key**.

     <img
     src={require('../images/new-client.png').default}
     alt="Create new client"